-You can claim a deduction for an amount equal to the total of any taxable contributions included as income that are fringe benefits and FBT has been paid by the contributor.
+You can claim a deduction for an amount equal to the total of any taxable contributions included as income that are fringe benefits and fringe benefit tax (FBT) has been paid by the contributor.

 Thin capitalisation rules may reduce deductions.
 These rules place a limit on the amount of interest and other borrowing costs that can be deducted for Australian tax purposes.
 For more information, see appendix 5.